IanRPage/RPEngine/README.md

 - [ ] optimize spatial grid broad-phase
 - [ ] MAYBE improve wall collision code by only checking particles along the walls or something
-- [ ] add a UI option for toggling between Euler-Impulse and Verlet-Position based collisions
-- [ ] add a UI option for toggling between broad phase methods for collision detection
 - [ ] add some kind of profiler that runs a simulation without UI
+- [x] use ImGui to enable simulation configuration
+  - [ ] explain all controls in GUI once ImGui controls implemented
+  - [ ] delegate spawning methods to ImGui
+  - [ ] add particle radius field
+  - [x] add a UI option for toggling between Euler-Impulse and Verlet-Position based collisions
+  - [x] add a UI option for toggling between broad phase methods for collision detection
 - [x] fix particles exploding when compacted w/ Verlet integration
 - [x] add support for Winblows
 - [x] add instructions for controls!!!